 One in three (33%) Australians who identify with Christianity are regular church attenders, attending at least once a month.
 One in six (17%) attend every few months to once a year.
-Almost half of Australians who identify with Christianity (49%) do not attend church (less than annually/never).
+Almost one in two Australians who identify with Christianity (49%) do not attend church (less than annually/never).